pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/GeneralInterfaceFeatures/CreatingSkinsForTypo3/Index.rst

 Rebranding TYPO3 is illegal (by default copyright and trademark laws, see `details here <http://typo3.org/1310.0.html>`_ ).
-Rebranding means that you give the TYPO3 CMS "another name", presumably to sell “your product” to a customer.
+Rebranding means that you give the TYPO3 CMS "another name", presumably to sell "your product" to a customer.
 So  *never* try to brand TYPO3 as if it was your own product to which you have the copyright.
 Always make sure your custom is aware that they get TYPO3 which is free under the GPL license.